nordeim/LimeAura-Productivity-Suite/docs/prompts.md

 ---

 awesome meticulous job so far! please meticulously plan and then create a complete database schema SQL script which will serve as a complete representation the PostgreSQL v16 based database.
 The complete SQL script should be self sufficient to initialize my local dev database to support the envisioned codebase.

+---

+awesome meticulous planning and execution!
+The design looks good visually, but it is just a static mockup which is good for demo but not for practical application.
+Please meticulous plan to create a full dynamic application backed by a proper database schema.